5 Healthy Habits to Bring into the New Year

 To make long-term positive changes to your health and physique, you need to develop new habits that become virtually second nature.
 Just as you brush and floss your teeth without thinking much about it, you can create regular routines that are much easier to stick with.
 The following minor lifestyle alterations can have a big impact on your overall health and well-being, without taxing your schedule or your willpower.

-Exercise in small doses: Studies have shown that short bouts of high-intensity exercise can improve endurance, blood pressure and other important health markers.
+Exercise in small doses: Studies have shown that short bouts of high-intensity exercise can improve endurance, and other important health markers.
 Aim for no fewer than 15 minutes three to four times a week and be sure to keep the intensity up the entire time.

 Meditate: Research indicates that mediation can actually change the way our brains function, resulting in psychological improvements that reduce anxiety, addiction, depression and stress.